-Director of the Library Telephone: (570) 208-5840
+Mr. David Schappert Director of the Library Telephone: (570) 208-5840

-The primary purpose of the D. Leonard Corgan Library is to provide information and information services for students and faculty in an environment that encourages learning and critical inquiry.
-Because the education process involves not only the acquisition of specific knowledge, but also the development of critical thinking and information skills, the library faculty and staff strive to provide resources and services that best support the curriculum and independent study.
+The primary purpose of the D. Leonard Corgan Library is to provide information and information services for students, faculty, and staff in an environment that encourages learning and critical inquiry.
+The library faculty and staff strive to provide resources and services that support the curriculum and independent study.
+Our library instruction supports not only the acquisition of specific knowledge, but also the development of critical thinking and information skills, so our students can be increasingly sophisticated in their use of information throughout their careers.
 The library provides students and faculty with an online catalog and access to databases.
-The building has areas for single-person studying, several group study rooms with mounted whiteboards in nearly each room, and over 40 computers with printing capability.
+The building has cubicles for single-person studying, several group study rooms with mounted whiteboards, and over 60 computers with printing capability.